-For NDMP save sets or DSA save sets, this option does not reconstruct the index entries from the volume.
+For NDMP save sets or DSA save sets and Block based backup save sets, this option does not reconstruct the index entries from the volume.
 However, if you have index backups, use scanner and nsrck as said above.
-For volumes that have a combination of DSA save sets and regular NetWorker save sets, scanner -i will skip over the DSA save sets with an error.
+For volumes that have a combination of DSA save sets or Block based backup save sets and regular NetWorker save sets, scanner - i will skip over the DSA save sets or Block based backup save sets with an error.